DonDebonair/slack-machine/docs/user/usage.md

 You can override the log level by setting `LOGLEVEL`.
 By default this is set to `"ERROR"`.

+!!! warning

+    If you set the `LOGLEVEL` to `DEBUG`, all events your Slack App is subscribed to, will be logged.

 If you want to use Slack Machine behind a proxy, you can set `HTTP_PROXY`.

 ### Using environment variables for configuration